DiamondLightSource/ispyb-datasync/README.md

-# ispyb-propagation
+# ispyb-datasync

-These scripts are used for propagating certain kinds of metadata from our user database and LDAP into the ISPyB database.
-Currently, the propagated metadata is:
+These scripts are used for synching certain kinds of metadata from our user database and LDAP into the ISPyB database.
+Currently, the synched metadata is:
 * proposals
 * sessions
 * persons